Healthdirect Free Australian health advice you can count on.

 What are the types of leukaemia?

 There are many types of leukaemia.
-The types of leukaemia are named according to the:
+The types of leukaemia are named according to:

-• type of white blood cells affected (‘lymphoid’ if from the lymphatic system, or ‘myeloid’ if from the bone marrow)
+• the type of white blood cells affected ('lymphoid' or 'myeloid')

-In acute leukaemia, the diseased bone marrow makes too many abnormal ‘blast cells’.
+In acute leukaemia, the bone marrow makes too many abnormal 'blast' (immature) cells.
 These cells build up and interfere with the production of normal blood cells.

-In chronic leukaemia, mature, abnormal white blood cells fail to die.
-They slowly build up in your bloodstream, bone marrow and other organs.
+In chronic leukaemia, abnormal mature white blood cells slowly build up in your bloodstream, bone marrow and other organs.

 The main types of leukaemia are:

-• Acute lymphoblastic leukaemia (ALL) also called acute lymphocytic leukaemia — is the most common type of childhood leukaemia, and can also affect adults.
+• acute lymphoblastic leukaemia (ALL), also called acute lymphocytic leukaemia — this is the most common type of childhood leukaemia.
+It can also affect adults.

-• Acute myeloid leukaemia (AML), sometimes called acute myelocytic, myelogenous or granulocytic leukaemia — can occur at any age, although it tends to affect older people.
+• acute myeloid leukaemia (AML), sometimes called acute myelocytic, myelogenous or granulocytic leukaemia — it can occur at any age, but more often affects older people

-• Acute promyelocytic leukaemia (APML) — is thought to be caused by damage to your genes.
+• acute promyelocytic leukaemia (APML) — this is thought to be caused by damage to your genes

-• Chronic lymphocytic leukaemia (CLL) — the most common type of leukaemia in adults.
+• chronic lymphocytic leukaemia (CLL) — this is the most common type of leukaemia in adults.
 CLL tends to be slow-growing and may have little impact on your health for months or even years.

-• Chronic myeloid leukaemia (CML) — tends to progress over weeks or months.
+• chronic myeloid leukaemia (CML) — this tends to progress over weeks or months.
 CML mostly affects adults aged over 40 years.

 What are the symptoms of leukaemia?